Pull in some recent FreeBSD fixes for ISO boot issues on legacy systems

 I’ve tried multiple boot devices, and multiple install devices (verified SHA256 on download) and I’m always stuck on the same screen.
 I’m not sure what to do next.

-#3 Updated by Dru Lavigne over 1 year ago
+#3 Updated by Dru Lavigne about 2 years ago

 - Private changed from No to Yes